gopi487krishna/FITS_primary_header/README.md

 *FITS Reader uses boost::iostreams::memory_mapped library ( One of the most popular and fastest in town ) which provides a thin wrapper around the underlying memmap calls, making the source code compatible across a variety of platforms*

 **stream** :  This mode uses the old school fstream IO library for reading the file.
-It is average in terms of performance and memory consumption but as the reads are sequential gives a significant advantage. memory_mapped mode should be used if the file size is very large whereas use stream_based mode if the file size is a few megabytes in size.
+It is average in terms of performance and memory consumption but reads being sequential gives a significant advantage. memory_mapped mode should be used if the file size is very large whereas use stream_based mode if the file size is a few megabytes in size.

  - **Return Value** : A Boolean value indicating whether the file could be successfully read or not.
 ```cpp